isomerpages/imda-codesg/pages/Learning Journey FAQs.md

 <br>

 **2. What are the dates for the learning journeys?** <br>
-The learning journeys are between 18 July to 31 August 2022.
+The learning journeys are in the month of October 2022.
 The available dates for each journey can be found on the registration page when you sign up.
 <br>
 <br>